Essiac Circle of Friends

 The inclusion of sheep sorrel roots in Essiac has been well-documented and can be verified by clicking on the "Sheep Sorrel Roots" button above.

 However, it is not conclusive that goldthread was also a part of the original 8-herb native herbalist tea in the late 1800s.
 According to researchers Sheila Snow and Mali Klein, it appears that Rene Caisse did obtain goldthread from a man who wildcrafted it.

 However, it is also known that Rene Caisse sometimes threw curious people off the trail by obtaining herbs that were not part of the Essiac formula because she was very secretive about it and did not want people to guess what herbs were in it.
 Therefore, it is still open to speculation.

-What we do know is the formula for the tea that Rene Caisse was using after more than fifty years of research toward the end of her life.
-This formula can be verified by clicking on the "Essiac Affidavit" above.
+What we do know is that Rene Caisse was using a 4-herb tea after more than fifty years of research and experience with cancer patients.
+This documented formula can be verified by clicking on the "Essiac Affidavit" above.

 To learn more about the herbs that Rene Caisse did use we recommend reading ESSIAC: The Secrets of Rene Caisse's Herbal Pharmacy.

 Click here to view the only verifiable and legal documentation of the true Essiac formula that Rene Caisse was using after more than fifty years of hands on research.